nguyenvukhang/kitty2/docs/shell-integration.rst

 Clone the current shell into a new window
 -----------------------------------------------

-You can clone the current shell into a new kitty window by simply running the :command:`clone-in-kitty` command, for example:
+You can clone the current shell into a new alatty window by simply running the :command:`clone-in-alatty` command, for example:

 .. code-block:: sh

-    clone-in-kitty
+    clone-in-alatty
-    clone-in-kitty --type=tab
+    clone-in-alatty --type=tab
-    clone-in-kitty --title "I am a clone"
+    clone-in-alatty --title "I am a clone"

 This will open a new window running a new shell instance but with all environment variables and the current working directory copied.
 This even works over SSH when using :doc:`kittens/ssh`.

-The :command:`clone-in-kitty` command takes almost all the same arguments as the :doc:`launch <launch>` command, so you can open a new tab instead or a new OS window, etc. Arguments of launch that can cause code execution or that don't make sense when cloning are ignored.
+The :command:`clone-in-alatty` command takes almost all the same arguments as the :doc:`launch <launch>` command, so you can open a new tab instead or a new OS window, etc. Arguments of launch that can cause code execution or that don't make sense when cloning are ignored.
 Most prominently, the following options are